Lenny Rzeszewski: College career

 After high school, Lenny attended Indiana State University, located in Terre Haute, Indiana.
 He played basketball under head coach John Wooden and John Longfellow; he finished his career with 1,175 points.
 He helped lead the Sycamores to three consecutive IIC Championships and three NAIB (now NAIA) Tournaments.
 He was a member of the "South Bend Shuttle," as he and four fellow South Bend products — Jim Powers, Dan Dimich, Bob Brady and Bill Jagodzinski all played at Indiana State.
 These players led the Sycamores to a record of 95-31 (.754); a 30-4 (.882) in IIC play, including 4 conference titles, the 1950 NAIB National Title; the 1948 NAIB National Title-game and the 1949 NAIB National Title-final four during their four seasons of varsity play.
 In 1950, his senior season, Lenny led the Sycamores to the NAIB National Title; he was named the Chuck Taylor Award winner and to the All-Tourney team as the Sycamores clinched the National Title.

 Post-college

 Rzeszewski was selected as the 40th overall pick in the fourth round of the 1950 NBA draft by the Fort Wayne Pistons.
 He did not appear in a game but returned to in his hometown and embarked on a successful high school coaching career in basketball, baseball and cross-country.
-He was the head coach at South Bend James Whitcomb Riley High from 1958-1964 where he amassed a record of 52-77.
+He was the head coach at South Bend James Whitcomb Riley High from 1958 to 1964 where he amassed a record of 52–77.
 Coach Rzeszewski was also a successful Baseball Coach at South Bend LaSalle for several years and in 1984 they were ranked number 1 heading into sectional play.